Input

 When the JavaScript Formatter Helps

 When debugging minified code, reviewing bundles from webpack or rollup, or learning from production scripts, formatting makes the structure visible.
 Great for stack traces, third-party code, and quick readability checks.
+AI coding assistants like Google Gemini or Grok can help explain complex JavaScript—paste the formatted version for clearer analysis.
 The ECMAScript spec defines the language.
 For obfuscated code, use JavaScript Deobfuscator first.

 Frequently Asked Questions